IBMDevConnect/OpenShift-World-Tour/openshift-labs/Red Hat OpenShift on IBM Cloud - Part 1/README.md

 # Deploying a front end and backend application on OpenShift

-Learn how to deploy an application (the ParksMap front end) from a pre-existing container image along with learn how to deploy an application direct from source code hosted in a remote Git repository.
+Learn how to deploy an application (the ParksMap front end) from a pre-existing container image.
-This will be done using the Source-to-Image (S2I) tool.

 ## Steps